hpc-io/prov-io/README.md

 [PROV-IO+: A Cross-Platform Provenance Framework for Scientific Data on HPC Systems](https://arxiv.org/abs/2308.00891) (preprint)<br />

 ## Setup
 The easiest way of trying out PROV-IO is through ```docker```.
-PROV-IO Docker image is available now at [rzhan/prov-io](https://hub.docker.com/repository/docker/rzhan/prov-io).
-The PROV-IO ```docker``` image is based on Debian 11 with Python 3.9 installed.
+PROV-IO ```docker``` image is available now at [rzhan/prov-io](https://hub.docker.com/repository/docker/rzhan/prov-io).
+The image is based on Debian 11 with Python 3.9 installed.
 Download the basic PROV-IO Docker image by:
 ```
 docker pull rzhan/prov-io:1.0
 ```